IainHammond/NaCo_pipeline/README.rst

 Known Issues:
 ------------
-- Fast reduction is not working
-- plot scales aren't ideal
-- sporadic columns fix may not work on all data sets
+- fast reduction doesnt work in some sections
+- some plots are messy
+- debug mode hasn't been used in a very long time and may throw bugs/walls of output
+- in some data sets the systematic horizontal bars weren't quite removed
+- sometimes after binning the last frame is just zeros
+- bad pixel correction and sky subtraction is extremely slow for large data sets